CrunchyNumbers/team_project/Details of the Project.md

 Credit Card Eligibility Data: Determining Factors - Team Project 1

-Completed by: Navneet Choudhary, Rihui Ren, Yevhen Horokhovskykh, Abigeal
+Completed by: Navneet Choudhary, Rihui Ren, Yevhen Horokhovskykh, Abigeal Adenigbagbe

 Project Breakdown:

 Questions:

-What business problem would our analysis be solving?
-Financial institution (Banks)
-They are the ones that determine Eligibility
+How do financial institutions (banks) determine credit card eligibility?
+What factors are taken into account?
-How do they improve their accuracy of customers on who should be eligible for credit cards?
+How can they improve the accuracy of predicting which customers should be eligible for credit cards?
-What factors to consider to develop a new product using the findings of this data?
+What factors should be considered to develop new products using the findings from this data?

 Where value will be added?
 Whether a target variable (0 to 1) should be increased or lowered and how the total number of CCs is going to change